 The rich young ruler asked Jesus what he could do to inherit eternal life (Mark 10:17).
 Mark 10:21 describes Jesus' invitation to the young man to follow Jesus.
 "Looking at him, Jesus felt a love for him and said to him, 'One thing you lack: go and sell all you possess and give to the poor, and you will have treasure in heaven; and come, follow Me.' " The young man refused Jesus' invitation to accompany Jesus as a disciple.
 Mark tells us the young man "was saddened, and he went away grieving" (Mark 10:22).

-Jesus Christ is the only way to the Father, to the Father's dwelling place, heaven.
 Jesus is the only way to the Father because only Jesus has paid the penalty for our sin.